Prince's 'Sign O The Times' 30 Years Later: A Look Back at His Magnum OpusThe double album is considered by many Prince fans to be his finest album.

 Not Fade Away: The Pretenders' 'Learning To Crawl'With only half of the original lineup, the band came back with a classic album.

 Not Fade Away: 10 Years Later, How Death Cab For Cutie Broke Through with 'Transatlanticism'A lot of people write about Transatlanticism in the framework of The O.C., but that's a narrative that is like congratulating Nike for their hard work on Michael Jordan's legacy.

-To paraphrase the Ringo Starr classic, it don't always come easy, and that was the case with Elton John's "Goodbye Yellow Brick Road."
-Elton took his team — lyricist Bernie Taupin, guitarist Davey Johnstone, bassist Dee Murray, drummer Nigel Olsson and producer Gus Dudgeon — to Jamaica to record the follow-up to two consecutive #1 albums: 1972's "Honky Chateau" and 1973's "Don't Shoot Me, I'm Only The Piano Player."
+Not Fade Away: Elton John's 'Goodbye Yellow Brick Road' - His Ultimate Album?To paraphrase the Ringo Starr classic, it don't always come easy, and that was the case with Elton John's "Goodbye Yellow Brick Road."
+Elton took his team -- lyricist Bernie Taupin, guitarist Davey Johnstone, bassist Dee Murray, drummer Nigel Olsson and producer Gus Dudgeon -- to Jamaica to record the follow-up to two consecutive #1 albums: 1972's "Honky Chateau" and 1973's "Don't Shoot Me, I'm Only The Piano Player."

 Not Fade Away: 25 Years Later, Perry Farrell Talks Jane's Addiction's 'Nothing's Shocking'Decades after its release, 'Nothing's Shocking' routinely pops up on "Best Albums Of All Time" charts.
 But if anyone ever puts together a "Most Deceptively Titled Albums Of All Time," Nothing's Shocking may top the list.